 According to the Engineer, the System has been designed in accordance with accepted engineering practices and recommendations and is subject to the inspection of Harris County Public Infrastructure Department, Harris County Flood Control District ("HCFCD"), Texas Department of Health, and the TCEQ.
 According to the Engineer, the design of all such facilities has been approved by all required governmental agencies and inspected by the TCEQ.
 As such facilities were and are completed, they have been, and will be, conveyed to the District, which is responsible for the operation and maintenance of all water and wastewater facilities serving the District.
-Drainage is the primary responsibility of the HCFCD and/or the homeowners association located within the District.
+Drainage is the primary responsibility of the HCFCD and/or the homeowners association located within the District; however, the District recently implemented a Drainage Policy to help ensure all commercial property owners properly maintain their existing drainage facilities.